EnergyModelsX/EnergyModelsInvestments.jl/docs/src/manual/optimization-variables.md

 - ``\texttt{cap\_rem}[n_\texttt{inv}, t_\texttt{inv}]``: Retired capacity of `Node` ``n_\texttt{inv}`` with investments at the end of investment period ``t_\texttt{inv}``.

 The retired capacity corresponds to removal of capacity, either due to the end of lifetime or due to lack of usage.
-Capacity removal has an impact on the objective function due to removal of the fixed OPEX.
+Capacity removal has an impact on the objective function due to removal of the fixed operating expenses (OPEX).
 It can hence be beneficial for the model to remove unused capacity to avoid fixed OPEX when the technology is not used in the future.
 Early removal of a technology, that is before the end of its lifetime, does not provide a rest value to the objective function.
 The variables are extracted using the functions functions [`EMI.get_var_rem(m, prefix::Symbol)`](@ref) and [`EMI.get_var_rem(m, prefix::Symbol, element)`](@ref).

 !!! tip "Units of capacity variables"
     The units of the capacity variables are defined by the user.
-    Within `EnergyModelsBase`, we use both rates (normal nodes as well as charge and discharge capacity of `Storage` nodes) and energy/mass (level capacity of `Storage` nodes).
+    Within `EnergyModelsBase`, we use both rates (normal nodes as well as charge and discharge capacities of `Storage` nodes) and energy/mass (level capacity of `Storage` nodes).
     Hence, it is important to consider the requirement of the model when deciding the unit.

 ## [Auxiliary variables](@id man-opt_var-aux)